- Are there any prerequisites for these courses?

 If you are registered as a Continuing Education student, you will not have access to student services such as the library.
 Non-degree students have full access to UF library services just like UF students.
 This includes the digital catalog of books and scientific journals and other library services designed specifically for distance learners.
 You can log-in to the Off-Campus Access portal (link on the left-side) with your Gatorlink username and password to access these materials.

-Will these courses count towards the Aquatic Animal Health Certificate that the University of Florida offers to veterinary students?
+Will these courses count towards the Aquatic Animal Medicine Certificate that the University of Florida offers to veterinary students?

 The Aquatic Animal Health Certificate is currently only available to veterinary students at the University of Florida College of Veterinary Medicine.
 The certificate is 15 credits and gives formal recognition to the foundation of knowledge in aquatic animal health that a UF veterinary student has obtained through specialized training in, but not limited to, fish and marine mammal medicine.
 Our future goals include creating a certificate program for graduate students and expanding enrollment to students at other universities and to professionals looking for continuing education opportunities.
 More information on our current certificate program can be found here.